mwl10/hetast/README.md

 if you set the data-folder argument like so --data-folder synth

-you'll wind up using the synthetic data, and you can toggle from the default damped harmonic oscillator data by setting --kernel drw if you so choose
+you'll wind up using the synthetic data